dil-atota/ai-assisted-coding-training/prompt-library/workflow-prompts/5-feedback-request-review.md

    - Include context on what was changed and how it was verified
 3. **Request Review**
    - Right after the PR is opened, request a code review from CoPilot (use MCP)
-   - Execute this cli command: `sleep 90` Wait for it to finish.
+   - Poll for review completion every 30 seconds up to 10 minutes (20 attempts).
+Stop early if a new completed review appears.
-   - Check if the pull request review finished.
-If you don't find a new completed code review, wait another 30 secs by running `sleep 30`
+   - If a review request already exists and is pending within the last 10 minutes, do not re-request.
 4. **Review and Address Pull request review comments**
    - Review the PR comments (if any), and address them
      - If the changes make sense to implement